railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. tip::  Roles, Groups and Users

 	Users and groups provide the structure for specifying access rights to different documents.
-Their setup answers the question "Who has access to what?"
+Their setup answers the question “Who has access to what?”

 	Roles are used in business processes for permitting or blocking certain steps in the workflow of a given document.
 For example you can assign the role of approving an invoice.
 Roles answer the